Unit Code & NameDP8704B Introduction to Pastoral Theology and Ministry

 5. Critically evaluate approaches to pastoral care to aid implementation of a model within a local ministry setting.

-- Text BooksStudents are required to do a book review on ONE of the following books; it is highly recommended that students have one of these texts before class:
+Text BooksPostgraduate students are required to do a book review on ONE of the following books; it is highly recommended that they have one of these texts before class:

 Dombkowski Hopkins, D., Michael S. Koppel, and Walter Brueggemann.
 Grounded in the Living Word: The Old Testament and Pastoral Care Practices.
 Grand Rapids, MI: Eerdmans, 2010.